-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 The primary school became part of Southwell and Nottingham Multi Academy Trust (SNMAT) in January 2021.
-It was therefore not possible to fully consider the previous school's provision for the pupil premium grant in the academic year 2020_21.

-For the academic year 2021-2022, the pupil premium grant has been used to support the following interventions:
+For the academic year 2023-2024, the pupil premium grant has been used to support the following interventions:

-- New leadership structure in place- Executive Principal, Headteacher, Deputy Headteacher.
+- Leadership structure in place- Executive Principal, Headteacher, Deputy Headteacher.
 Our middle leadership team has grown in strength with the addition of a Key Stage Two lead to the team.
-The Headteacher is mentored by an experienced Headteacher from within the trust, and continued leadership development is provided by SNMAT. - External review bodies including: SEND review and Trust support on building capacity around leadership and work around a new curriculum. - A change in delivery of non-core subjects has been invested in within Key Stage One, continuous provision has been introduced following a huge investment in staff CPD and resources, the outdoor area has been redesigned to support with this method of curriculum delivery. - Our curriculum has been rigorously monitored by external members within SNMAT, pupil premium children's voice has been gained during monitoring visits and within subject leads monitoring of their subject area, as a result it can be concluded that children have a greater awareness of the skills and knowledge that they are acquiring, the next step is to assure that children have an awareness of how this feeds into their next steps, further resource on external support and staff CPD will be required in order to embed and further develop our novel based curriculum. - RWI is the phonics scheme that is followed in school, funding has been used to invest in staff CPD in order to ensure that phonic sessions and targeted interventions are in place to ensure that good progress is made by pupil premium children within our school.
-35% of children in year One passed the phonics screening check, 27% of year two retake children passed their phonics screening check in June 2022. - RWI staff CPD has been heavily invested in again this year with a RWI consultant visiting school to provide targeted support, remote progress meetings are also held to ensure that children remain on track, and in areas where this proves to be a concern interventions are put into place.
+The Headteacher receives continued leadership development provided by SNMAT, this will continue into this academic year. - External review bodies including SEND review and Trust support on building capacity around leadership. - A change in delivery of non-core subjects has been invested in within Key Stage One, continuous provision has been introduced following a huge investment in staff CPD and resources, the outdoor area has been redesigned to support with this method of curriculum delivery. - Our curriculum has been rigorously monitored by external members within SNMAT, pupil premium children's voice has been gained during monitoring visits and within subject leads monitoring of their subject area, as a result it can be concluded that children have a greater awareness of the skills and knowledge that they are acquiring, the next step is to assure that children have an awareness of how this feeds into their next steps, further resource on external support and staff CPD will be required in order to embed and further develop our novel based curriculum. - RWI is the phonics scheme that is followed in school, funding has been used to invest in staff CPD in order to ensure that phonic sessions and targeted interventions are in place to ensure that good progress is made by pupil premium children within our school.
+73% of children in year One passed the phonics screening check (pupil premium 79%), 78% of year two retake children passed their phonics screening check (pupil premium 78%), in June 2024. - RWI staff CPD has been heavily invested in again this year with a RWI consultant visiting school to provide targeted support, remote progress meetings are also held to ensure that children remain on track, and in areas where this proves to be a concern interventions are put into place.
 Our external RWI consultant has provided targeted CPD to our EYFS and Key Stage One leaders. - Wellcomm assessments have supported in identifying key areas for improvement, generating individualised targets for each child, pupil premium funding has been allocated to ensure staff time is dedicated to the assessments and delivery of bespoke communication interventions.

-- Interventions are in place, systems are in place to monitor the impact of each intervention, an intervention lead has been appointed to oversee recording and delivery. - Funding streams are being further investigated so that breakfast club can be opened up even further to pupil premium children - An attendance officer has been in post this academic year, this has ensured that attendance is high profile and support is actively promoted pupil premium children has been a target group that has received a significant focus.
-Next academic year we are looking to employ a full time family liaison officer due to the significant impact that the role has had, our aim is to further maximise on this - A pastoral team has been in place since November 2022, this has had a positive impact on supporting and providing early intervention.
+- Interventions are in place, systems are in place to monitor the impact of each intervention, an intervention lead is appointed to oversee recording and delivery. - Funding streams are being further investigated so that breakfast club can be opened up even further to pupil premium children - An attendance and family liaison officer has remained in post this academic year, this has ensured that attendance is high profile and support is actively promoted pupil premium children has been a target group that has received a significant focus. - A pastoral team has been in place since November 2022, this has had a positive impact on supporting and providing early intervention.

 Daily check ins are in place to ensure that there is social and emotional support available whenever required- the number of pupil premium children accessing the team is monitored to highlight impact.
-The impact is monitored by our inclusion lead, an internal promotion.
+The impact is monitored by our Senior Leadership Team.